XM vs City Index, for 2026

 It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

-We rate overall the user-friendliness of the apps as Better than the average.
+Overall, we rate the user-friendliness of both apps as Better than the average.

 It is crucial that trading apps have user-friendly capabilities, especially for those who use it with their smartphones.